This post may contain affiliate links which won’t change your price but will share some commission.

 In a medium bowl, whisk together the oat flour, baking powder, cinnamon, and salt.

-Step Three: Prepare the Wet Ingredients & Combine with Dry Ingredients
+Step Three: Combine Wet and Dry Ingredients

 In a large bowl, mix the eggs, coconut milk, coconut oil, and vanilla extract.
 Add the dry ingredients and stir to combine.